ashdavies/talks/2024/07/testing-in-practice/testing-in-practice.md

 ![right 50%](writing-unit-tests.png)

+^ Despite this

 ^ Many find tests tedious

-^ not an appropriate use of time
+^ Not an appropriate use of time

-^ or when asked why not

 ---